LuckierDodge/house-hack-ruleset-0e/Characters/Characteristics.md

 >
 > I am also a little hazy with how to precisely categorize an action with an attribute intersection.
 Is reading a person's facial expression mental, or social?
 What is the difference between mental power and mental finesse?
 And admittedly, I am not sold on having a separate spellcasting attribute.
 I kind of like having it attached to standard attributes to help define the magic.
 >
 > Overall, I really like it!
-It is a very good start for a cool, unique system.
+It is a good start for a cool, unique system.